Dean Drummond's Café Buffé, libretto by Charles Bernstein: sound recording and libretto now available

 Danielle Weinberg –– zoomoozophone

-michael lipsey –– zoomoozophone
+Michael Lipsey –– zoomoozophone

 Dean Drummond's introduction:

 Café Buffé is my first opera, but hopefully the first of several to be composed in the next decade or so.
 It is also something I have been pondering for a long time.
-As I see it, I am someone who set out to compose operas, but who got sidetracked into microtonality, building instruments and directing a chamber ensemble to perform my microtonal chamber music.
-For me this has been a large learning curve because I needed to develop a personal musical language (which happens to be microtonal) before composing an opera.
+As I see it, I am someone who set out to compose operas but who got sidetracked into microtonality, building instruments and directing a chamber ensemble to perform my microtonal chamber music.
+For me, this has been a large learning curve because I needed to develop a personal musical language (which happens to be microtonal) before composing an opera.
 Even after Charles created his text I needed to compose Congressional Record to develop an approach to setting text and The Last Laugh (a work for live ensemble and silent film) to develop an approach to mixing music with another medium.

-I also have to credit and thank my first conducting teacher, Hans Baer at University of Southern California, for warning me not to conduct my own music (because composers always drag the tempo in their own music) and not to try to compose a comic opera before composing numerous tragedies (because it's almost impossible to compose a good comic opera).
-I have been conducting my own music for many years, and when I drag the tempo, I am fortunate enough to have musician/friends who tell me.
-Hans Baer's explanation, that Wagner and Verdi waited to compose Die Meistersinger von Nürnberg and Falstaff respectively, was futile.
+I also have to credit and thank my first conducting teacher, Hans Baer at the University of Southern California, for warning me not to conduct my own music (because composers always drag the tempo in their own music) and not to try to compose a comic opera before composing numerous tragedies (because it's almost impossible to compose a good comic opera).
+I have been conducting my own music for many years, and when I drag the tempo, I am fortunate enough to have musicians/friends who tell me.
+Hans Baer's explanation that Wagner and Verdi waited to compose Die Meistersinger von Nürnberg and Falstaff respectively was futile.
 Perhaps I am merely a product of my time, growing up with movies and TV, but for me, opera is an absurd medium by definition.
 I am only interested in composing comic operas.

 review of this performance in Newark Star-Ledger (9/11/2009)